Beatrice Portinari: Modern art

 Beatrice Portinari has been immortalized not only in Dante's poems but in paintings by Pre-Raphaelite artists and poets in the nineteenth century.
 Subjects taken from Dante Alighieri's La Vita Nuova, especially the idealization of Beatrice, inspired a great deal of Dante Gabriel Rossetti's art in the 1850s, in particular after the death of his wife Elizabeth Siddal.
 He idealized her image as Dante's Beatrice in a number of paintings, such as Beata Beatrix.

 In popular culture

 Asteroid 83 Beatrix in the asteroid belt is named in her honor, befitting of her role as Dante's guide through the heavenly spheres.

 The Dante Alighieri Academy Beatrice Campus, a Catholic high school in Toronto, Ontario, Canada is named after Portinari.

 In the book series A Series of Unfortunate Events by Lemony Snicket, Snicket's love interest is named Beatrice.
 The relationship between the characters is very similar to that of Beatrice Portinari and Dante.

 In the 2014 animated miniseries Over the Garden Wall, the main characters Wirt and Greg are guided through the Unknown, a place implied to be the afterlife, by a bluebird named Beatrice.
 This is one of many parallels between the two works.

-In the 2007 Visual Novel Umineko: When they Cry, there are many direct mentions to Dante's work, and the allegorical themes of the story have a clear parallel to Dante's and Beatrice's story.
-One of the main characters is named Beatrice, and another is named Virgilia.
+Beatrice is one of the key characters of Ryukishi07's visual novel series Umineko When They Cry, which itself is a large homage to Dante's work.